Welcome to HacktionLab

 - We're pleased to have squeezed the second edition of our booklet, Tech Tools for Activism our of the printer's door.
 Some pre-release copies were distributed at the Movement Support Gathering in Birmingham and the final version were on sale at the London Anarchist Bookfair, and at Shared Planet.
 If you'd like some copies to distribute or for your locality, please email us at techtoolsbook _at_ hacktionlab _dot_ org.

-- We ran a stall at last year's Shared Planet, which took place on Saturday 10th and Sunday 11th November at Sheffield Hallam University.
+- We ran a stall at Shared Planet 2012, which took place on Saturday 10th and Sunday 11th November at Sheffield Hallam University.
 Run by People & Planet, Shared Planet is the UK's largest student activist conference.
 We were there with copies of the new Tech Tools for Activism booklet, as well as lots of other information.

-- We had a stall at last year's London Anarchist Bookfair which took place at Queen Mary’s, University of London on Saturday 27th October.
+- We had a stall at the London Anarchist Bookfair which took place at Queen Mary’s, University of London on Saturday 27th October.
 It was a lot of fun to meet everyone, faces old and new, and we had a great day.

-- Last summer some hacktionlabbers took part in the Open Source Hardware Camp and the Movement Support Gathering.
+- In the summer some hacktionlabbers took part in the Open Source Hardware Camp and the Movement Support Gathering.

 - The Spring 2012 HacktionLab took place at the London Action Resource Centre (LARC) over the May Bank Holiday.
 Go here for more details.

-- Some members of HacktionLab have just launched the brand new Tech Tools for Activism web site.
+- Some members of HacktionLab launched the new Tech Tools for Activism web site.
 And a list of new tools for 2012 new tools for 2012

 - In January 2012 we returned to the brilliant 1-in-12 Club (Bradford) for the third time and the tenth HacktionLab, a gathering of people from various projects that featured a Drupal clinic, and launched Tech Tools for Activism, a new project to provide a co-ordinated gateway into resources for activists in the UK.
 More on this very soon....